echoedinvoker/nodejs-jonas/10-auths-security/145-data-sanitization/memo.md

 ![Alt test it with Postman](pic/04.jpg)

+- This package will check the request body, request query string and request params.

 ## **Data sanitization againt XSS**

 > Using mongoose's Schema itself has a defensive effect against XSS, where the 'validator' package also provides the function of data sanitization can be used, but there are still some holes we can further use the third-party package 'xss-clean' to completely prevent XSS attacks.